How Common Are Oil Rig Accidents in Texas?

 If you were injured in a workplace accident on an offshore oil rig, talk to an attorney about your case.
-The Dallas personal injury lawyers at The Queenan Law Firm have helped hundreds of victims with their injury cases and may be able to take your case to court to get you the compensation you need.
+Our Arlington TX personal injury lawyer at The Queenan Law Firm has helped hundreds of victims with their injury cases and may be able to take your case to court to get you the compensation you need.

 Part of building a strong claim is working quickly.
 If there is evidence of the accident that needs to be collected or preserved for trial, filing your case quickly can get you the power to protect that evidence.
 Your attorney can help determine what evidence you might need and ask the judge to subpoena evidence and witnesses, including testimony from coworkers who witnessed the accident, security footage of the event, logs and accident reports created in the course of business, and other evidence of your injuries.